bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 1: 00:06:55

-Yeah, because with Bitcoin, indeed, if you're a pool, you produce a proof of work And in order to get accepted by Bitcoin nodes, the proof of work has to be, for example, 100.
+Yeah, because with Bitcoin, indeed, if you're a pool, you produce a proof of work, and in order to get accepted by Bitcoin nodes, the proof of work has to be, for example, 100.
 But miners can say, well, as long as you produce 10, then we know that you're actually mining and not cheating.
 And so we're going to allocate you 10% of whatever the next block is.